Reintroducing Final Fantasy To America.

 Final Fantasy Anthologies includes such a title: Final Fantasy V. Only released in Japan, it is unique for having a diverse job system where characters aren’t pigeon-holed into a class type.
 Instead of the static characters in FFVI and FFVI, you can mix and match classes together to make unique skill sets.

-I was more interested in the history aspect: every Final Fantasy is part of lineage where motifs, themes, and ideas build upon one another.
-This scaffolding is more apparent with the more titles you play by seeing how the series has grown over time.
+I was more interested in the history aspect: every Final Fantasy is part of a lineage where motifs, themes, and ideas build upon one another.
+This scaffolding is more apparent the more titles you play by seeing how the series has grown over time.
 Having played the games that bookend FFV, I was interested to see where it stood.
 Was it more like FFIV with old-school conundrums or forward thinking like FFVI with a fantastic narrative?

 Well, it ended up being a little of both.
 While FFV’s job system is THE thing that makes the game stand out, it’s not fantastically done.
 The other elements, mainly the story, are a disappointment and never reach the level I expected.